Investment Management Associates Inc. ADV Makes New Investment in Micron Technology, Inc. (NASDAQ:MU)

-Investment Management Associates Inc. ADV bought a new position in shares of Micron Technology, Inc. (NASDAQ:MU) during the fourth quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
-The institutional investor bought 48,269 shares of the semiconductor manufacturer’s stock, valued at approximately $3,629,000.
-Micron Technology accounts for approximately 2.7% of Investment Management Associates Inc. ADV’s investment portfolio, making the stock its 13th largest holding.
+Investment Management Associates Inc. ADV acquired a new position in Micron Technology, Inc. (NASDAQ:MU) during the fourth quarter, according to the company in its most recent disclosure with the SEC.
+The firm acquired 48,269 shares of the semiconductor manufacturer’s stock, valued at approximately $3,629,000.
+Micron Technology accounts for approximately 2.7% of Investment Management Associates Inc. ADV’s portfolio, making the stock its 13th largest holding.

-Other large investors have also modified their holdings of the company.
+Other hedge funds have also recently added to or reduced their stakes in the company.
+Clearview Wealth Advisors LLC acquired a new stake in shares of Micron Technology in the 4th quarter worth about $27,000.
+DB Wealth Management Group LLC acquired a new stake in shares of Micron Technology in the 4th quarter worth about $30,000.
+Sugarloaf Wealth Management LLC acquired a new stake in shares of Micron Technology in the 4th quarter worth about $34,000.
 Eudaimonia Partners LLC increased its holdings in shares of Micron Technology by 35.5% in the 3rd quarter.
 Eudaimonia Partners LLC now owns 573 shares of the semiconductor manufacturer’s stock worth $27,000 after acquiring an additional 150 shares during the period.
-Clearview Wealth Advisors LLC acquired a new stake in shares of Micron Technology in the 4th quarter worth about $27,000.
-DB Wealth Management Group LLC acquired a new stake in shares of Micron Technology in the 4th quarter worth about $30,000.
-Dimension Capital Management LLC acquired a new stake in shares of Micron Technology in the 3rd quarter worth about $32,000.
-Finally, Paces Ferry Wealth Advisors LLC acquired a new stake in shares of Micron Technology in the 3rd quarter worth about $34,000.
-80.43% of the stock is currently owned by institutional investors.
+Finally, Capital Asset Advisory Services LLC acquired a new stake in shares of Micron Technology in the 4th quarter worth about $44,000.
+80.43% of the stock is currently owned by institutional investors and hedge funds.

 In other news, EVP Manish H. Bhatia sold 50,000 shares of Micron Technology stock in a transaction that occurred on Wednesday, January 13th.
 The shares were sold at an average price of $79.01, for a total value of $3,950,500.00.
 Following the transaction, the executive vice president now owns 222,672 shares of the company’s stock, valued at $17,593,314.72.
 The transaction was disclosed in a legal filing with the SEC, which is available at the SEC website.
 Also, CFO David Zinsner sold 8,050 shares of Micron Technology stock in a transaction that occurred on Friday, January 15th.
 The shares were sold at an average price of $80.89, for a total transaction of $651,164.50.
 Following the completion of the transaction, the chief financial officer now directly owns 137,264 shares in the company, valued at approximately $11,103,284.96.
 The disclosure for this sale can be found here.
 In the last ninety days, insiders have sold 107,419 shares of company stock worth $8,692,378.
 Insiders own 0.18% of the company’s stock.

 Micron Technology (NASDAQ:MU) last issued its quarterly earnings data on Tuesday, March 30th.
 The semiconductor manufacturer reported $0.98 earnings per share for the quarter, beating the consensus estimate of $0.95 by $0.03.
 Micron Technology had a net margin of 13.59% and a return on equity of 8.46%.
 During the same quarter last year, the firm earned $0.45 EPS.
-Sell-side analysts forecast that Micron Technology, Inc. will post 3.64 earnings per share for the current fiscal year.
+On average, research analysts expect that Micron Technology, Inc. will post 3.64 EPS for the current year.

 Micron Technology Company Profile